 Busy mornings are another good reason to keep things simple.
 When speed and ease matter more than ritual, a standard kettle is often the more practical choice.

 It’s also worth remembering that the biggest improvements usually come from the basics — better beans, a more consistent grinder, and getting the coffee-to-water ratio right.
 Those upgrades have a far greater impact on flavour than changing kettles.
 For a clearer sense of what truly moves the needle, this breakdown of what coffee equipment actually improves flavour explains the priority order.
+If you do decide you want one, our Best Gooseneck Kettles for Beginners guide covers the top options at every price point.

 A Common Beginner Assumption